Table of contents

 7. Be aware of sophisticated email attacks

-Your organization is only as strong its weakest link – and criminals know it.
+Your organization is only as strong as its weakest link – and criminals know it.

 One of the more advanced and prevalent email scams is called spear phishing.
 These messages: